mchirlin/ps-ext-FitNesseForAppian/readme.md

 Selenium with FitNesse provides an "easy" way to create user interface driven automated tests with Appian.
 Test cases can be used for functional testing and regression testing of the user interface and the process model functional logic.

+The presentation [Overview of Automate Testing with Appian](https://docs.google.com/presentation/d/1z17TOZcrWjDmkhpUfGmymDZJ-Kh8gKzggylEzJ9CDZw/edit#slide=id.gcab12166d_0_18) contains more information about the tool as well as a demo video.

 ## Usage and Contributions

 To use Selenium and Fitnesse on your project, please follow the steps identified below for setting up the testing framework and creating/executing test cases.